Havoc (2005 film): Plot

-On their drive home, the gang passes the SUV containing the members of Hector's crew that had been looking for Allison and Emily.
-The two gangs exchange looks, and the screen subsequently fades to black.
+On their drive home, the gang passes the SUV of Hector's crew that had been looking for Allison and Emily.
+The two gangs exchange looks, and the screen fades to black.
 After a few seconds the sounds of tires squealing, people shouting and a gunshot are heard.

-The film ends with Allison's "bored" segment of Eric's footage shown for a third time.
+The film ends by showing Allison’s segment of Eric’s footage for a third time.

 Production

 Havoc had a production budget of $9 million.

 Development and writing

 The original treatment of the script was written in 1993 by Jessica Kaplan, who was 14 years old at the time, and was based on her own observations of her affluent white classmates in West Los Angeles.
 Her script was sold to New Line Cinema two years later for $150,000, with the script being developed at Single Cell Pictures, a production company headed by Michael Stipe.
-Originally titled The Powers That Be, the script was a drama about Beverly Hills high school students who try to get involved with the South Central Los Angeles gangster rap music scene, and a young male teacher who helps the main character deal with a tragedy as a result of said escapades, the script went unused for two years, eventually gaining traction with the studio after it received a re-write from Stephen Gaghan.
+Originally titled The Powers That Be, the script was a drama about Beverly Hills high school students who try to get involved with the South Central Los Angeles gangster rap music scene, and a young male teacher who helps the main character deal with a tragedy as a result of said escapades.
+The script went unused for two years, eventually gaining traction with the studio after it received a re-write from Stephen Gaghan.
 In 1997, Variety reported that Peter Horton was attached to direct.
 The script was later retitled Havoc.

-Tony Kaye was approached to direct the film, Kaye had problems with the script, and made a series of demands, which included him having full control of rewriting the script.
+Tony Kaye was approached to direct the film.
+Kaye had problems with the script, and made a series of demands, which included him having full control of rewriting the script.

 On June 6, 2003, shortly before filming began, Kaplan was killed in a plane crash in Los Angeles, along with four other people, including her uncle.
 A dedication to Kaplan is shown preceding the credits at the end of the film.